 Geordie Rose (born January 6, 1972) is a Canadian theoretical physicist and entrepreneur.
-Since 2018, he has been CEO of Sanctuary in Vancouver, Canada.
+Since December 2025 he has held the position of Founding Advisor at Ineffable Intelligence.

-Geordie founded D-Wave, the world’s first quantum computing company, and was the CEO of Kindred, the world’s first robotics company to use reinforcement learning in a production environment.
+Geordie founded D-Wave, the world’s first quantum computing company, was the founding CEO of Kindred, the world’s first robotics company to use reinforcement learning in a production environment, and was the founding CEO of Sanctuary, a pioneer in full-stack humanoids.
 He has sold quantum computers and robots that learn to Google, NASA, Lockheed Martin, The Gap, and several US government agencies.
 He received a PhD in theoretical physics from the University of British Columbia in 2000.
-He is an inventor on 57 granted US patents and a co-author on a large number of published scientific articles, including two Nature papers, more than a dozen PRLs and PRBs, two NIPS and one ACML paper.
-He was named the 2011 Canadian Innovator of the Year, was named to Foreign Policy Magazine’s 100 Leading Global Thinkers of 2013, won the 2014 Canadian Technology Leader award, has won two Canadian national wrestling championships and is a member of the McMaster University Hall of Fame, won the 2010 NAGA world championships in Brazilian Jiu-Jitsu in both gi and no-gi categories, won the BC provincial A beach volleyball championship with Jason Hall in 2003, for a short time held the Guinness Book of World Records world record for the most yogurt eaten in one minute, was a past holder of British Columbia powerlifting records in deadlift, bench press and total for the 105kg masters division, and has completed eight half marathons and two full marathons.
+He has helped raise around $1.7B in venture capital for science-based ventures in quantum computing, superintelligence, and robotics.
+He is an inventor on more than 70 granted US patents and a co-author on a large number of published scientific articles, including two Nature papers, two Science papers, more than a dozen PRLs and PRBs, two NIPS and one ACML paper.
+His current h-index is 49.
+He was named the 2011 Canadian Innovator of the Year, was named to Foreign Policy Magazine’s 100 Leading Global Thinkers of 2013, won the 2014 Canadian Technology Leader award, has won two Canadian national wrestling championships and is a member of the McMaster University Hall of Fame, won the 2010 NAGA world championships in Brazilian Jiu-Jitsu in both gi and no-gi categories, won the BC provincial A beach volleyball championship with Jason Hall in 2003, beat the Guinness Book of World Records world record for the most yogurt eaten in one minute but was subsequently surpassed and never got the actual World Record, was a past holder of British Columbia powerlifting records in deadlift, bench press and total for the 105kg masters division, has completed eight half marathons and two full marathons, and walked 2,400km from Tofino, BC to Reston, Manitoba.

 Recognition

 Coined by Steve Jurvetson, this is the prediction that the number of qubits used in a quantum computation would double every year.
-This has held now (more or less) for almost twenty years.
+This has held now (more or less) for about thirty years.

 In 2009 our 1994 national championship team was inducted into the McMaster Hall of Fame.